ibm-cloud-docs/vpc/block_storage_vpc_create.md

    | Encryption | Provider-managed encryption is enabled by default on all volumes. \n You can also choose to create an envelop encryption with your own root keys.
 Encryption keys are created and maintained in Key Management Services ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
 For more information, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs). |
    {: caption="Table 1. {{site.data.keyword.block_storage_is_short}} volume values to be specified during instance provisioning." caption-side="bottom"}

-   If you created volume snapshots previously, the option to import one becomes available.
-Click the **Snapshots** toggle, and select a snapshot from the list.
+   You have the option to import a snaphot by clicking the **Import from snapshot** toggle.
+Select a snapshot from the list.
 Then, complete the required fields and click **Create** to provision the volume.
 A {{site.data.keyword.block_storage_is_short}} volume is created and attached to the virtual server instance.
 On the instance details page, the Data volumes list is updated to show the new volume.

    For more information, see [Restoring a volume by using fast restore](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-use-fast-restore).
    {: tip}